Tamac Collections and Rarities

 One of the great design features of this decantur is that the top of the cork stopper is hollow and serves as a shot glass.

-Seldom seen 22 inch centerpiece
+Seldom seen 22 inch gourd

 KGrHqRnYFJPFq3okfBSZVW0Jo6057